 26. Transwestern understood that SoCalGas would try to match up the 200,000 Dth/d of San Juan Lateral capacity under Contract No. 20715, with 200,000 Dth/d of capacity under Contract No. 8255 by nominating the Thoreau/San Juan Point as an alternate receipt point.

 27. SoCalGas knew that it would be baseloading its San Juan contract and nominating alternate receipts at Thoreau to move its gas to the California border.
-Yet, SoCalGas states (April 10th letter at 3) that it did not separately negotiate a special West of Thoreau rate”
+Yet, SoCalGas states (April 10th letter at 3) that it “did not separately negotiate a special West of Thoreau rate”.

 28. SoCalGas’ standby argument that: “At most, SoCalGas alleges that the failure to list a separate SoCalGas West of Thoreau commodity rate of Sheet No. 5B.02 was an oversight,” lacks merit.
 Both parties were acutely aware of SoCalGas’ situation given the daily nominations that were taking place under Contract No. 8255 and the daily discussions about this situation which lends little credence to the “oversight” argument.